 Don’t worry too much about travel logistics.
 Thailand sees lots of tourists so there are always plenty of options for getting to where you need to be.
 Your place of accommodation can usually help with bookings.
 You’ll also typically find lots of mom ‘n pop agencies everywhere letting you easily book tours or tickets.

-While English is not so commonly spoken by Thai people, language issues are still fairly minimal.
-Most signs will also be in English, and anyone working in the tourism or service industry will pretty much be able to understand what you want to buy/order/etc. so long as you speak slowly.
-Many travel related companies and hostels also have foreign staff who speak English or other languages.
+While English is not so commonly spoken by Thai people, language issues are still pretty minimal.
+Most signs will also be in English, and anyone working in the tourism or service industry will be able to understand what you want to buy/order/etc.

-Thailand is generally quite safe.
+Thailand is generally pretty safe.
 Crime does obviously occur (just as in any country), so keep your belongings secure and always apply common sense.

 While Thailand is relatively worry-free, scams targeting tourists can be a problem.
 Be firm with taxi drivers or they may try to rip you off.
 Also, make sure you take some photos of any bicycle, bike, water scooter or anything else you rent prior to any use, as a popular scam is to claim you have caused damage and need to pay compensation.